wp-plugins/simple-share-buttons-adder/readme.txt

 8. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder

 == Changelog ==

+= 6.1.0 =
+* Feature: Add Yummly share counts
+* Feature: Add Tumblr share counts
+* Update: New Google+ branded buttons
+* Update: Use JSON array in a single database entry to store all core settings
+* Tweak: Add title attributes to the buttons on the network select option to assist recognition of each network
+* Tweak: Remove PHP notice

 = 6.0.5 =
 * Fix: Re-include http/https for URL being shared to Tumblr (404 error)